jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

  <a name='plan_sprint_1'></a>
 ##Plan Sprint 1

-1. To start creating sprints for your project, click **Sprint Planning** and then click **Create Sprints**.
-Use the calendars by the start and end dates to create two 2-week sprints that start on Mondays.
+1. To start creating sprints for your project, click **Sprint Planning** and then click **Add Sprints**.
+Use the drop-down menu to select two 2-week sprints.
 **Note**: Only the project owner can create and edit sprints.
-     ![Sprint creation dialog showing two two-week sprints][13]
+     ![Sprint creation menu showing two two-week sprints][13]

-2. Click **OK** and you  can see lanes for your backlog and for Sprint 1.
+2. Click **Save** and you  can see lanes for your backlog and for Sprint 1.
 Scroll to the right to see Sprint 2.

-3. Click the title bar of the "Create a simple chat page for our site" task from the backlog lane and drag it to the Sprint 1 lane.
+3. Click the title bar of the "Incoming messages are not reaching other chat participants" defect from the backlog lane and drag it to the Sprint 1 lane.
 Drag the rest of the work items to Sprint 1 in ascending order by ranking.
 <iframe width="640" height="360" src="//www.youtube.com/embed/SLQVK6V3qME" frameborder="0" allowfullscreen></iframe>
 <div align = center>Video: Populating a sprint</div>